The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 • Begin the "sowing seeds" script during all catering deliveries

-• Launch your first social proof campaign: Post photos from catering events on social media and email with messaging that showcases volume capability.
+• Launch social proof: Post photos from catering events on social media and email with messaging that showcases volume capability.

 Days 61–90: Scale and refine your processes